stackables/materialize-ts-function/README.md

 ## How it works internally

-We scan the codebase for all files containing functions with the `@materialize` annotation and temporarily add a simple statement to the end of the file to make it executable with `ts-node`.
+We scan the codebase for all files containing functions with the `@materialized` annotation and temporarily add a simple statement to the end of the file to make it executable with `ts-node`.

 Then we capture the output and replace the annotated functions body with the serialized response from the ts-node execution.